 By a strange coincidence, I met one of his descendants at our local literary festival.

 George III was briefly King of Corsica, 1794-96

 Paquale Paoli, who headed the Corsican Republic, had to flee in 1769 after the French victory at Ponte Novo.
 He went to London, but returned to Corsica in 1790, following the French Revolution.
 There followed various power struggles between Corsican notables and Paoli appealed to Britain for protection against a possible further French invasion.

 King George III appointed a Viceroy, Sir Gilbert Elliot, much to Paoli’s disgust, since he wanted the job himself.
 Embroiled in war and focusing on other colonial territories, Britain had few resources to invest in Corsica and withdrew from the island in 1796.
 Napoleon (himself Corsican) reconquered Corsica.
 Paoli had to flee again, and returned to London, where he lived for the rest of his life.

-Paoli appears in The Corsican Widow, my next Tales of Corsica novel, to be released on 10th May 2018.
+Paoli appears in The Corsican Widow, my second Tales of Corsica novel, which was released on 10th May 2018.

 The precursor of Coca-Cola was invented by a Corsican